hyperspy/hyperspy/doc/user_guide/tools.rst

     <LazyEDSSEMSpectrum, title: EDS SEM Spectrum, dimensions: (|512)>

-On the other hand, the following rebining operation requires interpolation and cannot be performed lazily:
+On the other hand, the following rebinning operation requires interpolation and cannot be performed lazily:

 .. code-block:: python